JuliaDataScience/JuliaDataScience/contents/dataframesmeta_macros.md

 ## Macros {#sec:dataframesmeta_macros}

-Before we dive into DFM commands, you might noticed that all of those start with an "at" `@` symbol.
+Before we dive into `DataFramesMeta.jl` commands, you might noticed that all of those start with an "at" `@` symbol.
 These commands have a special category in the Julia language: they are called **macros**.